 FAQ

 Play outside!
 Students learn about their interests through discovery and inquiry.
-AFS students develop habits and preferences for a healthy and conscientious life.
+Our aim is to foster a sense of awe in children about the natural world, encourage peer collaboration, and cultivate a positive attitude toward learning.
 Read more on our Philosophy page.

 Where does AFS meet?